ADVISORI Logo

 • Technical Review Board for quality assurance and standards

-🔄 Complementary Strengths of Both Technologies:
+🔄 Complementary strengths of both technologies:

 • RPA: Automates rule-based, repetitive processes via user interfaces

-🔍 Process Mining as Enabler for RPA:
+🔍 Process Mining as an enabler for RPA:

 • Identification of ideal automation candidates based on process data